JakubHalama/Fretfly-Maturitni_projekt/README.md

 ---

 ## Project Overview
 FretFly serves as a digital assistant for both beginner and advanced guitarists.
-It integrates several commonly used tools into a single application, eliminating the need for multiple standalone apps that are often limited by advertisements or paid subscriptions.

 The project emphasizes:
 - a clear and intuitive user interface,